Exit

 Loe v.
 Texas FAQ

-What is this case about?
+What is Loe v.
+Texas case about?

 Who are the plaintiffs?

-What has been the timeline for this case to date?
+What was the timeline for this case?

 This is a time of unprecedented attacks on our community, with 82 anti-trans and anti-LGBTQ+ laws passing in states around the country this year alone.
 There simply is not capacity at this particular moment to challenge each and every one of these laws in court because of the volume of these discriminatory laws.